gemrb/gemrb.github.io/Manpage.md

     Use the specified configuration file *FILE* instead of the default *gemrb.cfg*.

+  - **--color** *OPTION*
+    Set the ANSI color option for terminal logging. -1 (the default) will attempt to automatically set this according to the terminal environment.
+    0 will disable color output, 1 will set it to the basic 8 color palette, and 2 will use full 24bit color codes.

 **Note:** You can also use the program's name as a mean to select the configuration file.
 For example, if the program's name is *torment* instead of *gemrb*, the engine first searches for *torment.cfg* and only